 When I was little, I was really into ghost stories.
 As is the case with most people, I loved the adrenaline rush from fear.
 I also both hated and loved the vagueness of the stories: whether they were real or no.

-Even if you don’t believe in ghosts, ghost stories are one of the last forms of oral history passed down in modern American society.
+Even if you don’t believe in spirits or ghosts, ghost stories are one of the last forms of oral history passed down in modern American society.
 The legends that survive the times are testament to what a local culture values and abhors.
 As such, they’re one of the most fun things to do in Charleston, SC, at night.

 As one of the oldest cities in the country, there is a fair amount of ghastly history to sift through, like: